Eval Criteria # 2

 Content vs. Metadata

-In some systems, there is a distinction between content and metadata.
+In some systems, there is a distinction between @term:content and @term:metadata.
 The former is what you’re actually managing, and the latter is…other stuff.
 It’s like the opening act and the headliner at a music concert.
 You came for the headliner; the opening act is just extra.

 This model is more easily illustrated in the document management space – these are systems that manage files (Word, PDF, etc.) and allow you to store other data about those files.

 When you have a file you’re managing, the file is the thing, and the metadata is…extra.
 You’re clearly managing the file as the content.
 The metadata is just extra information that enhances the data in the document.

 Some early CMSs follow this same model, as they were just thin wrappers around rich text editors that generated chunks of HTML, or files that contained HTML.
 The idea was editors would edit the HTML content, and they would enhance it with metadata to provide organization and structure around it.

 In these systems, the metadata was separate from the HTML content.
 So, the content was the content, and the “metadata” was…extra.

 The content/metadata dichotomy is less relevant today.
 The days of managing content as big chunks of HTML are (thankfully) mostly behind us, and most content has a higher degree of structure.

 And this brings us to the awkward question of whether metadata in the classic sense even exists anymore.

 Here’s the definition of the prefix “meta”: